Guide, Reviewed 30 April 2026

 You can choose any Pearson VUE centre, not just the one you originally sat at.
 There is no record-keeping that ties you to a specific centre.
 If your nearest centre has bad availability, pick another.

-#What does not change between attempts
+What does not change between UK theory test attempts?

 The test format is identical between attempts.
 Same number of questions, same pass marks, same time limit, same hazard perception structure.
 The DVSA does not give second-time candidates harder questions or easier ones.
 The pool is large enough that you will see different specific questions, but the difficulty distribution is the same.